Looking for innovative restaurant promotion ideas to grow your business? You’re not alone.

 1. Visiting Nearby Businesses

-Promoting your restaurant starts with a basic human connection.
 Personally visit companies in your area and offer them special promotions.
-You can drop off a handful of coupons, special offers, or maybe even a plate of appetizers.
-The employees from these businesses may become your most valuable and loyal customers.
+You can drop off a handful of coupons, special offers, or even a plate of appetizers.

 Let them know you offer catering and that takeout and delivery are also an option.
-The key is showing them you care and that you want their business.
-The personal touch, in that regard, goes a long way.
+No matter what you say or do the key is to be authentic and sincere.

 2. A Sparkling Restroom

 This may not be a “restaurant promotion”, but it’s important to note.

 According to a survey by Zogby International, more than 80% of consumers would avoid a restaurant with a dirty restroom.
 This is a staggering statistic.
 People assume that if you don’t clean your bathrooms, you probably don’t clean your kitchen either.

 An open mic night is a more creative restaurant promotion.